 Announced on Jun 27, 2018

-A large Ontario study shows that the early monitoring of heart health in women on certain anticancer treatments—specifically those that are known to increase risk of heart failure—is not being carried out according to heart disease risk levels.
+A large Ontario study shows that the early monitoring of heart health in women on certain anticancer treatments—specifically those that are known to increase the risk of heart failure—is not being carried out according to heart disease risk levels.

 The study, which was published in the Journal of Clinical Oncology, used Ontario-wide data for 18,444 women that were diagnosed with early-stage breast cancer between 2007 and 2012.
 The data was used by the research team to identify the factors that determine whether women receive cardiac imaging—an essential procedure for assessing heart health—after diagnosis with breast cancer.